Adorable Gingham Tray Using Bungalow 47™ Furniture Paint

-Begin butting your next tape pieces on either side of your guide, then pull away your guide, and replace it on the opposite side of your tape.
+Begin by butting your next tape pieces on either side of your guide, then pull away your tape guide.
+Then replace it on the opposite side of your tape.

 The white space left is where you will be dry-brushing on your accent color.
 We used our navy (Nautical Stripe), but we are also itching to try Front Door Red!
 Red gingham would be especially cute for a Christmas craft!

-Once you have completed one whole side, do the measuring and taping process going the opposite direction, and begin dry-brushing your gingham design.
+Once you have completed one whole side, do the measuring and taping process going the opposite direction, and begin dry-brushing your gingham design in the opposite direction.
 You can see, when crossing over the lines going the opposite direction, that block will darken as it now has two coats of dry-brushing.
 This creates that great checkered pattern we all love gingham for.

 When dry, pull the tape off and drill holes for your hardware!
 Make sure to make all necessary measurements to place in the center and fit the span of the handle design.

 Attach the hardware.
 Using this type of hardware creates a totally different look than the front screw hardware we used on last week’s wood chargers.

 Isn’t this cute?
 This gingham technique would also be so cute done on drawer fronts on a dresser or on a table top.
 But this adorable gingham tray using Bungalow 47™ Furniture Paint is one of our favorite and quickest projects we’ve done lately.